 Let It Go: Don’t Get Frozen In Uncertain Times

 Practicing caution in uncertain times is a popular strategy.
-But, in fact, uncertainty presents opportunities for innovation, creativity, and – yes – risk-taking.
-It’s a time when seriously pondering the ‘what ifs’ can lead to survival, growth, and strong leadership.
+But in fact, uncertainty presents opportunities for innovation, creativity, and—yes—risk-taking.
+For leaders in the senior living industry, this is a time when seriously pondering the “what ifs” can lead to survival, growth, and strong leadership.

 Think Outside the Box

 Create a list of the best ideas, then triage.
-Which ones are most feasible and likely to get the biggest bang for the buck?
-It’s important to be realistic about the financial investments and staff time any innovations will require.
-Looking for opportunities to balance efficiency and urgent needs and goals with long-term considerations.
+Which ones are most feasible and likely to deliver the biggest return?
+Senior housing innovation requires striking a balance between short-term efficiency and long-term vision.

 Forget the Crystal Ball.
 Trust Your Instincts…and the Data